Is it safe to take stool softeners to treat pregnancy constipation?

 If you take iron supplements, mention the constipation to your health care provider.
 Although iron is an important nutrient during pregnancy, too much iron can contribute to pregnancy constipation.

 If you haven't had a bowel movement in three days, ask your health care provider for a recommendation.
-If your health care provider approves stool softeners or other types of laxatives, be careful to use them as directed.
+If your health care provider approves stool softeners or other types of laxatives, use them as directed.

 - Constipation.
 National Digestive Diseases Information Clearinghouse. http://digestive.niddk.nih.gov/ddiseases/pubs/constipation.
 Accessed Dec.
 13, 2013.